-On today’s date in 1867, the U.S. government purchased Alaska from Russia for $7.2 million – roughly two cents for each acre of land – in the Alaska Purchase.
+On today’s date in 1867, the U.S. government purchased Alaska from Russia for $7.2 million in what became known as the Alaska Purchase.

 “Of the 50,000 Canada-Alaska Cruise Picture Postage sheets available, only 10,000 will be sold through our National Philatelic centre, with the remaining quantity being offered to cruise guests whose pictures will be printed directly on the stamps,” explained the magazine.
 “The stamps are available blank and in sheet format and can be used as postage from Canada to anywhere in the world.”

 Each pane consists of 10 stamps – two vertical se-tenant strips of five – without denomination; however, the face value of the sheet is $1.25.
 The stamps could be used aboard ships in Canadian ports of call or on personal mail after the passengers arrived home.
 A separate portion of the sheet, on the left side with three images, contains three stylized images for aesthetics only.